 Crowdsourced translations are the collaborative effort of translating your content into other languages by your current user community.
 The key benefit of this approach is that your existing users already understand the nuances of your game, and the process can be fast and cost-effective.
 Crowdsourced translations can also contribute to your marketing efforts, as they are a great way to engage your community, especially your super users.
 To see some crowdsourced translation campaigns in action, check out how companies like Trello and Waze are doing it.
 The major concern with crowdsourcing is maintaining translation quality.
 There are a couple ways to account for this.
 If you have a large gamer fanbase and would like to take advantage of their knowledge and foster community participation, you can adopt a hybrid approach where crowdsourced translations from your gamer community are reviewed by an LSP for accuracy.

 In both crowdsourced and professional translations, you can also provide your translators with style guides and glossaries to provide guidance in making sure all translations done will best align with your overall brand.

 2. Internationalize your code.

-Internationalization is the foundation which enables game localization to occur.
+Internationalization is the foundation that enables game localization to occur.
 A game can only display game content in one language until your code base, architecture, and game UI have gone through the internationalization process.
 This process makes the code capable of processing and displaying game content in the gamers’ target languages, and makes sure this content is ready to be translated.